jbrekel/pyfao56_LIRF_features/README.md

 * ##### Tips and Tricks
 Since it provides a structured way to organize daily weather data and easily calculate ASCE standardized reference ET, the pyfao56 Weather class is extremely valuable to irrigation management in Python.
 That said, out of all of the pyfao56 classes, the Weather Class is probably the most daunting for new users.
 Most users would benefit from creating Python functions that allow them to efficiently load weather data in a programmatic way.
 However, in the case of the Weather class, creating those Python functions requires some familiarity with [Python Class Inheritance](https://docs.python.org/3/tutorial/classes.html#inheritance).
 Prior to loading Weather data, we suggest that users review the basics of class inheritance and browse the [example child class provided in the azmet_maricopa.py module of the Custom subpackage](https://github.com/kthorp/pyfao56/blob/main/src/pyfao56/custom/azmet_maricopa.py).
 Keep in mind that the ultimate goal of the user-created child class of Weather should be to populate the Weather class attributes with relevant weather data.
 Overriding the Weather `customload()` method via Python class inheritance is the best way to ensure that the Weather class can be used by all users, regardless of the initial structure of their raw weather data.

+If users have their weather data in a dataframe formatted like the wdata class attribute, then their class for customloading can be as simple as:

+    class weather_child(Weather):
+        def customload(self, df):
+            self.wdata = df
+where `df` is the variable name of the user's weather dataframe.

-#### Irrigation
+### Irrigation
-The purpose of the Irrigation class is to allow users to specify information about Irrigation events, which are inputs required for the FAO-56 water balance calculations.
-As of pyfao56 Version 1.1, the Irrigation class contains **1 attribute** and **3 methods**.
+The purpose of the Irrigation class is to allow users to specify information about Irrigation events, which are inputs required for the FAO-56 calculations.
+As of pyfao56 Version 1.0, the Irrigation class contains **1 attribute** and **3 methods**.

 * ##### Attributes
     * idata : DataFrame